Welcome Reception & Exhibit Show Launch

 Puppies, Thank You's & Fun

-We are organizing Service Animal teams to be on-site to mingle with guests and will be available for questions and to promote their support teams.
+We have organized for Service Animal teams to be on-site to mingle with guests and will be available for questions and to promote their support teams.
 Enjoy learning about Service and Working Animal teams, their involvement in this program, and how they work and train…get some puppy love while you’re at it!
-Currently we have secured some puppies in training from a PTSD groups, Seeing Eye and assistance animals, search and rescue and recovery dogs, and a few local registered therapy animals…maybe even a bomb detection dog!
-We’re hoping for about 6-10 teams to mingle with the crowd.
+Below we have pictures and blurbs from a handful of the 12 Service and Working Animals and 18 owners and representatives that will be in attendance.

 During the event take in many lovely photos given to us throughout the years by participating members, the public, and Stokes, via a PPT presentation.
 These will be shown including thank yous to ALL past sponsors, key volunteers, Members’ staff, and so on.